Are you looking for an honest Amazon Audible review?

 Looks sleek with its hip minimalist design, right?

-Now let’s look at how the bookmarks look like:
+Let’s look at how the bookmarks look like:

-Maybe, but it doesn’t work for sh*t.
+Still looks nice, but it doesn’t work for sh*t.

-This is not for people who want to analyze and dissect their books.
+But it’s an issue for me as a review.
+And it might be an issue for people who want to analyze and dissect their books.

 Compare it to Audipo, my favorite audiobook app:

 Audipo’s bookmarks register straight on the audio track.

 You keep the whole overview and quickly switch from one bookmark to the other to listen, rewind, slow down or fast-forward as you please.